 14. The Haynes Group is the controller [and processor] of data for the purposes of the DPA 18 and GDPR act.
-If you have any concerns as to how your data is processed you can contact: Susan Bauer, HR Manager at email@example.com or Sue Isles, Data Protection Offer at firstname.lastname@example.org.
+If you have any concerns as to how your data is processed you can contact the Haynes Group HR Manager by clicking here or the Haynes Group Data Protection Offer by clicking here.
 Subject Access Requests (SARs) can be raised and will be responded to within 30 days of receipt.

 We will endeavour to deal with all queries and bring a satisfactory conclusion however you have the right to lodge a complaint to the Information Commissioners’ Office if you believe that we have not complied with the requirements of the GDPR or DPA 18 with regard to your personal data after the Subject Access Request has been responded to.